Skip to main content Skip to footer

 Download PDF - Local Excision

-This operation involves cutting out the Skin Cancer with a margin of healthy tissue to ensure all of the cancer is removed.
+This operation involves cutting out the skin cancer with a margin of healthy tissue to ensure all of the cancer is removed.
 It may require cutting away skin, or other soft tissue and bone.

 Download PDF - Sentinel Lymph Node Biopsy